 If the ingestion was recent and the mushroom is still in your dog’s system, your vet may suggest or induce vomiting.
 In other instances, they may give your dog medication to help absorb and counterbalance the toxins.
-Either way, keeping your pet comfortable and managing symptoms is a priority to his health and wellbeing.
+Either way, keeping your pet comfortable and managing symptoms is a priority for his health and well-being.

 Let’s discuss a few additional mushroom situations to determine if they are okay for dogs.

 Mutinus caninus is a type of fungus that has the nickname “dog stinkhorn” or “stinkhorn” because it’s shaped like a dog’s phallus and smells like dead animals.
 While stinkhorns might smell foul, they should not cause serious harm to pets or humans.
 However, your dog could still get sick if they ingest dog stinkhorn.
 So, if you come across them, watch closely for symptoms.

 A small amount of mushroom soup shouldn’t hurt, but it’s not a good food to give to dogs regularly, if at all.
 Mushroom soups are typically loaded with cream or dairy, which can cause stomach issues in dogs, especially those with lactose intolerance.
 In addition, cream of mushroom soup is high in salt and contains garlic, both of which can prove harmful to dogs.

 Some mushrooms can have a medicinal effect and improve a dog’s immune system and cellular health.
 They also contain antioxidants and digestive enzymes, supporting vital organs and promoting long-term health.
 However, studies are limited, and evidence is not conclusive enough to say how much impact they have or if there are any potential risks or side effects.